 11.1 Fire extinguishers, fire hydrants and smoke detectors along with emergency exits markings shall be installed at suitable places so as to enable easy handling in case of an emergency.
 These extinguishers should be examined periodically for their proper functioning.
 Personnel from different sections in the distillery shall be trained in firefighting and such training should be repeated once in six months.

-11.2 Pressure vessels, hoists, lifts, etc, should be regularly checked for their proper functioning.
+11.2 Pressure vessels, hoists, lifts, etc should be regularly checked for their proper functioning.

 11.3 Personnel operating fork lifts should always wear protective head gear.

-11.4 Personnel handling hazardous chemicals like caustic soda, acid, etc, should wear protective glasses, gloves, aprons and rubber boots.
+11.4 Personnel handling hazardous chemicals like caustic soda, acid, etc should wear protective glasses, gloves, aprons and rubber boots.

 11.5 First aid boxes with basic first aid equipment shall be provided in each and every division at places where these can be conveniently handled.
 First aid training should be provided to personnel from each section of distillery.
 Periodical first aid training must be given regularly.